Thinking of buying a small motorhome or campervan? Wondering how small is TOO small and what the pros and cons are? Here’s everything you need to know

 If all else fails, you can always try your hand at building your own campervan or motorhome.
 We’ve rebuilt several boats, so I’ve always said I wouldn’t do this- but honestly, the idea is quite appealing!

-Of course, now you need to take this information and start deciding what's best for you if you're considering buying your first motorhome or camper (or even your second/ third/ sixth.
-We won't judge!)
+Of course, now you need to take this information and start deciding what’s the best motorhome or best small campervan for you

-Let us know what you end up with- we love hearing about your adventures.
+Let us know what you end up with- we love hearing about your adventures as you choose the best small motorhome for you.